sWallyx/macvendorupdate/README.md

 ## Requisites

-The unique requisite is "click", you can run the following command to install it.
+To install the requisites you can run:

 ```
 python setup.py install